How to Break Into Crypto Accounting: A Web3 Career Guide

 Crypto accountants who progress fastest get real client exposure early, actively use crypto themselves, invest in credible finance-led learning, build strong professional networks, and understand systems, not just tools.

-If you combine hands-on work, on-chain experience, strong education, and the right communities, crypto accounting can become one of the most leveraged career paths in modern finance.
+If you combine hands-on work, on-chain experience, strong education, and the right communities, crypto accounting can become one of the highest-value career paths in modern finance.

 From where we sit at Breezing, that profile is still rare.
 And that is exactly where the opportunity is.